databricks/terraform-provider-databricks/docs/resources/group.md

 ---
 # databricks_group Resource

 This resource allows you to manage [groups in Databricks Workspace](https://docs.databricks.com/administration-guide/users-groups/groups.html) or [Account Console](https://accounts.cloud.databricks.com/) (for AWS deployments).
-You can also [associate](group_member.md) Databricks users to groups.
+You can also [associate](group_member.md) Databricks users and [service principals](service_principal.md) to groups.
 This is useful if you are using an application to sync users & groups with SCIM API.

 Recommended to use along with Identity Provider SCIM provisioning to populate users into those groups: